Bishalsarang/HCI-bot/README.md

 # HCI-Bot
 A simple python script to increase XPs for [KU ELF](http://elf.ku.edu.np/course/view.php?id=14) HCI course.
-It is just for educational purpose to understand how to use requets to login and maintain persistent session.
+It is just for educational purpose to understand how to use requests to login and maintain persistent session.

 ## Requirements:
  - requests